tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/访问 COS 时返回403错误码_intl_en.md

 - The signature has expired when you initiate the request.
 - Your local system time is out of sync with the local time in your time zone.

 You need to set the effective time of your signature again or sync the local system time.
-If the fault persists, please [contact us](https://intl.cloud.tencent.com/support).
+If the fault persists, [contact us](https://intl.cloud.tencent.com/support).

 ### Message: “SignatureDoesNotMatch”